orlicekm/CsharpCourse/Lectures/Lecture07/PITCHME.md

 ### Avoid Usage of a Singleton Pattern
 * Singleton is an [Anti-pattern](https://en.wikipedia.org/wiki/Singleton_pattern)
   * Generally **used as a global instance**
-    * Hide the dependencies of application in code
+    * Hides the dependencies of application in code
-  * Violate the single responsibility principle
+  * Violates the single responsibility principle
-    * **Control it's own creation and lifecycle**
+    * **Controls it's own creation and lifecycle**
-  * Cause code to be tightly coupled
+  * Causes code to be tightly coupled
-  * Carry state around for the lifetime of the application
+  * Carries state around for the lifetime of the application
 * **Avoid `static` keyword** for the same reasons as Singleton

 +++